 Please make sure you only send information about you that you are happy for us to see and share.
 You should make sure that anything you send to us (such as art, a photograph, or a comment) belongs to you, doesn’t break any laws, is only ever nice and not rude or nasty, and anyone else who is part of what you send us is OK with you sending it to us.
 If you’re not sure about this, talk to a trusted adult.

-- We need information about you to make sure that everything you get from us is appropriate and what you would be interested to see.
+- to make sure that everything you get from us is appropriate and what you would be interested to see.

-- Information about you can help us learn more about people that like us, so we can make and do better things, and tell our audiences about that in the best way.
+- to help us learn more about people that like us, so we can make and do better things, and tell our audiences about that in the best way.

-- The law tells us to do something like to make sure that an adult is your parent/guardian, that you are old enough to do something or that no one who interacts with us is breaking the law.
+- because the law tells us to do something, like to make sure that an adult is your parent/guardian, that you are old enough to do something or that no one who interacts with us is breaking the law.
 In that case, we may need more information about you to show that you are old enough or that an adult is your parent/guardian and we will tell you more about this at the time.

-- We work with other businesses that help us run our company (by giving us computers, online, communication, photography, video and security tools) and help us give you what you have asked us for, and they might use information about you as they do their job.
+- We work with other businesses that help us run our company (by giving us computers, online, communication, photography, video and security tools) and help us give you what you have asked us for, so that they might use information about you as they do their job.

-- We might tell your parent/guardian if we need to, such as if you want to enter a competition.
+- We tell your parent/guardian about something if we need to, such as if you want to enter a competition.

-When we do this we will always keep information about you safe and we will only use what we need for this.
+When we collect, share or otherwise use your information we will always keep information about you safe and we will only use what we need, based on the reasons we collected your information.
 If you want to know how we keep this information safe, ask a trusted adult to read our Privacy Notice and explain it to you, and talk to us (see below) if you want to know more.

 We are in the United Kingdom.
-Some other companies and people we share information about you with are outside the United Kingdom.
+Some other companies and people we share information about you with are outside the United Kingdom and sometimes, we have to take extra steps to make sure your information stays safe even when it goes to companies or people in different countries.
 We make sure that information about you is always safe and we won’t send anything to anyone we haven’t told you about.

 When you interact with us on social media like Facebook or Instagram (eg, if you ‘like’ or comment on something we post, tag us, use our hashtag) or you interact with other businesses, they have their own rules so make sure you read those and ask your parent/guardian to help you understand it.